Blog | Well That's a Fine How Do You Do / Blog | Well That's a Fine How Do You Do

 President Richard Nixon signed the Rail Passengers Act in October of 1970.
 Amtrak began operation May 1st 1971.

-My father had enjoyed dealing with the various private railroads during the years 1965-1971. no longer would he be able to deal directly with railroads, The Atchison, Topeka & Sante Fe.
+My father had enjoyed dealing with the various private railroads during the years 1965-1971. no longer would he be able to deal directly with railroads, The Atchison, Topeka & Santa Fe.
 Union Pacific.
 Great Northern Railway.
 Louisville and Nashville (L&N) just to name a few.

 We road The Super Chief, El Capitan, The Chief, The San Diegan, The Great Northern Railroad, The South Wind, The Rio Grande Royal Gorge Route, The Hiawatha. and many, many other routes.